d-noe/NLP_DH_PSL_Fall2025/code/README.md

 ### Week 3 — 12.11 <a name="code_week3"></a>

 - [Tutorial_3_SFT.ipynb](./3_supervised/Tutorial_3_SFT.ipynb): Fine-tune a BERT-like model for literary genre classification based on 5-sentences long book chunks.
 Compare the results with classification performed by standard classifiers trained on document representations (BoW, TF-IDF, SentenceTransformers' embeddings).
+- [Hands_on_3_CanonChallenge.ipynb](./3_supervised/Hands_on_3_CanonChallenge.ipynb): Your time to devise a classifier for "canonicity" prediction based on 5-sentences long excerpts of French-language novels.
+Reflect about the data, the models, and the fairness implications of both.
+Implement you classifier and submit your predictions to the *Performance & Fairness class leaderboard*!

 **Main libraries**: `transformers`, `pytorch`, `sklearn`